DevynJohnson/Get2KnowMe/README.md

 - **Data Minimization**: Only essential information is collected for account creation and communication passport functionality.
 No unnecessary or sensitive data is collected beyond what is required for the service.
 - **Data Security**: Passwords are securely hashed (bcrypt).
 All data is encrypted in transit (HTTPS).
 Passport data is only visible when a user chooses to share their passcode or QR code.
 - **Database Encryption**: Personally identifiable information (PII) is encrypted at the field level in MongoDB using [mongoose-field-encryption](https://www.npmjs.com/package/mongoose-field-encryption), ensuring sensitive data is protected at rest.
-- **Children’s Privacy**: The platform restricts use to those 16+ (or 13+ in the UK) unless verifiable parental consent is provided, in line with GDPR and UK GDPR requirements.
+- **Children’s Privacy & Parental Consent**: The platform restricts use to those 16+ (or 13+ in the UK) unless verifiable parental consent is provided, in line with GDPR and UK GDPR requirements.
+For underage users, no personal data is stored until a parent or guardian provides explicit consent via a secure, tokenized email workflow.
+All pending registration data is encrypted at rest using field-level encryption.
+The parent receives a unique consent link, and only upon their approval is the child's account created and data stored.
+If consent is declined, all pending data is securely deleted.
+The consent request email and the registration interface both make it clear that sending the request to anyone other than a parent or guardian is a violation of the Terms of Service, and that accounts found to be created without proper consent will be immediately deactivated and all user data permanently deleted.
+This ensures full compliance with GDPR Article 8 and COPPA/UK GDPR standards for children’s data processing.
 - **Data Hosting**: Data is stored securely using Render and MongoDB Atlas, both of which provide strong security and compliance features.
 - **Breach Notification**: Users will be notified promptly in the event of a data breach affecting their personal data.
 - **Third-Party Processors**: Only reputable, GDPR-compliant third-party services are used for hosting and infrastructure.
 No user data is sold or shared for marketing purposes.
 - **Privacy Policy & Terms**: Full Privacy Policy and Terms of Service are available in the app and repository, outlining user rights and data practices.

-For any privacy-related requests or questions, users can contact the team at [jwbarry@outlook.com] or [dljohnson1313@gmail.com].
+For any privacy-related requests or questions, users can contact the team at [jake@get2knowme.co.uk].

 ---